Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Great excitement or interest.
 **Sentence:** Her enthusiasm for reading made her a great student.
 **Conversation:**
-A – Why do you like painting?
+A – Why do you like painting
 B – I have a lot of enthusiasm for creating art.

 ### Word: Estate